Alison Thiessen: Women's

 Thiessen played in her first provincial championship in 2014 playing lead for Erickson.
 The team would be knocked out after losing all three of their games.
 The next season Thiessen joined the Kristie Moore rink as her lead.
 The team played in one Grand Slam of Curling event, the 2014 Curlers Corner Autumn Gold Curling Classic, where they would lose all three of their games.

 Thiessen joined the Shannon Kleibrink team in 2015 as her lead.
 The team played in the 2016 Alberta Scotties Tournament of Hearts, where they just missed out on the playoffs.
 The team would however go on to win the 2017 Alberta Scotties Tournament of Hearts, and would represent Alberta at the 2017 Scotties Tournament of Hearts, Canada's national women's curling championship.

 Personal life

 Thiessen is married to fellow curler Bradley Thiessen.
 The pair were married in 2016 and had a curling-themed wedding.
+They have two daughters.
 She has two older sisters who also curl.
 Thiessen works as a recreation therapy manager for the South Terrace Continuing Care Home.
 She received a Bachelor of Arts in Recreation from the University of Alberta in 2015.